Mario De Micheli

 Mario De Micheli (born 3 February 1906 in Rome) was an Italian professional footballer who played as a defender.

 He played for 3 seasons in the Italian Serie A with A.S.
-Roma between 1927–1932, collecting 75 appearances (70 in league play), but scored no goals for the club.
-He previously also played for Fortitudo between 1924–1927, collecting 19 league appearances and scoring one goal.
+Roma between 1927 and 1932, collecting 75 appearances (70 in league play), but scored no goals for the club.
+He previously also played for Fortitudo between 1924 and 1927, collecting 19 league appearances and scoring one goal.
 In 2018, De Micheli was inducted into the A.S.
 Roma Hall of Fame.